caprinux/caprinux.github.io/_posts/writeups/2024/2024-11-11-flareon-11-serpentine.md

 1. Understanding the Program
 2. Analyzing the Obfuscation Technique
-3. Deobfusacting the Program, to the point of some decompilation
+3. Deobfuscating the Program, to the point of some decompilation

 > Was it really necessary to do so much to solve this challenge?